 Good nutrition is important in both health and disease.
-The best diet for a patient with ALS is not known, but some people have strong opinions.
-We do know that our body requires approximately 50 different nutrients to function at its best.
+Our body requires approximately 50 different nutrients to function at its best.
 It obtains these nutrients from the food and beverages we consume.

 The proper array of nutrients can be obtained by consuming a balanced diet that includes foods from all the food groups.

-- MEATS/BEANS: Choose more lean protein choices, such as poultry and fish.
-Vary your protein intake by choosing nuts, seeds, and beans/peas.
+PROTEIN: Choose more lean protein choices, such as poultry and fish.
+Vary your protein intake by choosing nuts, seeds and beans/peas.

 Why is nutrition important for those living with ALS?

-- To meet the increased energy needs caused by ALS
+- To meet the increase energy needs caused by ALS

 - To slow the process of muscle breakdown common with ALS